jens-na/jekyll-reveal/README.md

 Create a new slide
 ==================
-New slides are created in the directory `_posts`.
+New slides are created in the directory `_slides`.
 The index page updates automatically.
-Take a look at the [example slide](https://github.com/jens-na/jekyll-reveal/blob/master/_posts/2013-12-07-test-reveal-slides.html).
+Take a look at the [example slide](https://github.com/jens-na/jekyll-reveal/blob/master/_slides/test-reveal-slides.html).

 YAML front matter
 =================